PDrifting/CBookDraft/book.markdown

 [Return to Index](#index)

-#### Example 7: Formating Floating Point Data Types with printf
+#### Example 4: Formating Floating Point Types with printf
 Basic program with output.

 1. showing various typedef assignments
 2. general variable use
 3. using a portion of the C Standard Library to access Functions for output
 4. changing the character and width padding for floating point data
-5. using the literal suffix f to cast assigned values as 32-bit floats
+5. using the literal suffix F to cast assigned values as 32-bit floats
 6. setup of function main.

 ```C